 - 1 teaspoon salt

 - In a bowl dissolve the maple syrup or honey into ¼ cup very warm water.
 The goal is for the water to still be warm, but not hot, to the touch after the sweetener has been dissolved.
-Start with quite warm, even hot water since your sweetener will cool it down.
+Start with quite warm or hot water since your sweetener will cool it down.
 Maple syrup will bring down the water temperature more than honey since it's usually kept in the fridge.
-When your temperature is just right, sprinkle yeast on top and mix in.
+When your temperature is just right (around 110 degrees), sprinkle yeast on top and mix in.
 Allow to sit until it gets nice and frothy on top and doubles in size.
 This can take 5-20 minutes depending on the yeast batch.
-Warm water will make it develop much, much faster, but HOT water will kill it so make sure you've hit that sweet spot before adding your yeast.
+Warm water will make it develop much, much faster, but HOT water will kill it so make sure you've hit that optimal before adding your yeast.

 - While that is "proofing" combine your Otto's Naturals - Cassava flour and salt in your mixing bowl

 - In a separate bowl, whisk your eggs and olive oil together with a fork.
 If using butter, you can cut that into the dry ingredients instead.

 - When your yeast is ready add it, the egg mixture, and the divided ½ cup of water all to the dry ingredients and mix well.
 Let stand 5 minutes to firm up a bit.
 You will end up with something between a batter and a dough.